 Samsung’s Galaxy Watch 4 is very clearly still a product that favors Galaxy smartphone owners, but it seems like the product is opening up a bit more compared to past generations.
-Not only does the Galaxy Watch 4 support charging from Google’s Pixel 5, but it even seems to work on some standard Qi charging pads.
+Not only does the Galaxy Watch 4 partially support charging from Google’s Pixel 5, but it even seems to work on some standard Qi charging pads.

 Reverse wireless charging has been around on Samsung smartphones for a couple of generations now, and the entire time, it’s been mainly designed to be used on the company’s accessories such as earbuds and smartwatches.

 The latter, though, proved tricky for non-Samsung devices with the same feature.
 Because the Galaxy Watch lineup uses a modified version of the Qi standard, it doesn’t always work with other devices.
 So, going back, previous Samsung smartwatches would charge with Google’s Pixel 5, which has its own reverse wireless charging feature known as “Battery Share.”
 Thankfully, that’s changing with the Galaxy Watch 4 series.

 We’ve confirmed that both the Galaxy Watch 4 and Galaxy Watch 4 Classic will charge on a Pixel 5 that’s using “Battery Share.”
 It works consistently each time we’ve tried it, although we can’t test to see if it’s getting the same speeds it might get from a Samsung phone.
 Charging did not work with a OnePlus 9 and its reverse charge feature.
 Notably, after more extensive testing and hearing results for others who have used the watch, this feature can be hit or miss.
 Sometimes it will work consistently for long periods of time, but in other instances, it will stop after as little as 10 seconds or as long as 40 seconds.